jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 project
 +- baseDir
 +- outputDir
-+- artifactProducer (define artifacts procuded by the build) +- duplicateDependencyConflictStrategy
++- artifactLocator (define where artifact files are supposed to be created) +- duplicateDependencyConflictStrategy
 +- jvmTargetVersion
 +- sourceEncoding
-+- javaCompiler
++- javaCompileToolChain
 +- dependencyResolver
-+- prodCompilation  (produce individual binary files from production sources.
++- compilation  (produce individual binary files from production sources.
 This includes resource processing, code generation, processing on .class files, ...)
 |  +- layout (where are located source and resource files)
 |  +- source generators (plugin mechanism for generating source files)
 |  +- dependencies   (stands for compile dependencies)